 Harmonic Analysis is the process used to determine the harmonic function of chords within a chord progression or song.
-A chord progression is defined as a sequence of chords, each chord has a root and is a particular chord type.
+A chord progression is a sequence of chords, each chord has a root and is a particular type.
 The relationship of a chord’s to a scale determines its function within that scale’s tonality.

 The essential scales for ALL jazz musicians. - Traditional, Contemporary and Modal scales that are all part of a jazz musicians bag of tricks.

 There is a great need for customized, dedicated personal teaching.
 The old European model of master and apprentice works well in this field.
 It, of course, needs some modern updating.
-But by and large, this model is more effective than the collegiate model.
+But by and large, this model is more useful than the collegiate model.
 I would not recommend one try and go it alone when learning the more advanced topics that are part of the jazz repertoire .

 Go the lessons section and get started...

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee